Ticket and Flight Information

 Climate, Clothes, and Other Items to Bring

-The climate in Louisiana is relatively mild.
+The climate in Monroe is relatively mild.
 During the summer, it is hot and humid with temperatures ranging from 27C (80F) to 40C (104F), and in winter between 10C (50F) to -7C (20F).
 Be prepared for both cold and hot weather.
 Students dress informally on campus.
 Both men and women often wear slacks, shorts, jeans, and t-shirts or shirts.
 There is no dress code so you are free to dress at will with decency.

 There are times that call for more "formal" clothing, with men wearing suits and ties, and women wearing skirts or dresses.
 Pack what you really need to avoid heavy bags.
 There are stores and malls here to accommodate your shopping needs.